AI clone yourself tool for personal videos | HeyGen

 Create a single clone and reuse it across many videos.
 Update scripts instead of setting up a camera each time to create an AI version of yourself.

-The AI clone-yourself workflow is designed for repeatable content, not one-off experiments or novelty videos, making it more efficient to create an AI video.
+The AI clone-yourself workflow is designed for repeatable content, not one-off experiments or novelty videos, helping you work efficiently when you create an AI video.

 Animate portraits, full-body photos, and avatars with lifelike gestures.
-This image generator analyses expressions and adds realistic facial animation using advanced AI, creating engaging video results.
+This image generator analyzes expressions and adds realistic facial animation using advanced AI, creating engaging video results.

 Voice, music, and captions in one flow